-OTTAWA, ON, 1 NOVEMBER 2022 – The Royal Canadian Legion is pleased to announce this year’s National Silver Cross Mother, Candy Greff of Lacombe, Alberta.
-Mrs. Greff will have the honour of placing a wreath at the National War Memorial in Ottawa on Remembrance Day.
-She will remain in her national role until October 2023.
+OTTAWA, ON, 1 NOVEMBER 2023 – The Royal Canadian Legion is proud to share the story of this year’s National Silver Cross Mother, Gloria Hooper, of St. Claude, Manitoba.
+Mrs. Hooper will represent all Silver Cross Mothers when she places a wreath at the National War Memorial in Ottawa on Remembrance Day.

-Read more about Mrs. Greff and her son Byron at Legion.ca.
+Read more about Mrs. Hooper and her son Chris at Legion.ca.

 The Memorial Cross - more commonly referred to as the Silver Cross - was introduced on December 1, 1919.
 It is a symbol of personal loss and sacrifice on behalf of widows and mothers who lose a child on active duty, or whose death is later attributed to such duty.